ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-7. How does the type of variable of interest(categorical/quantitative) determine the type of population parameter we need to infer?
+Q. How does the type of variable of interest(categorical/quantitative) determine the type of population parameter we need to infer?

 <details><summary><b>Answer</b></summary>